 In his essay “Politics and the English Language,” George Orwell famously mocked the use of not un- in English.
 His extreme example is, “A not unblack dog was chasing a not unsmall rabbit across a not ungreen field.”
 While this sentence is ridiculous, it’s also a straw man.
-Orwell and other English usage authorities are correct to disparage the use of not un- constructions in general, but there are exceptions, and not un- can be useful.
+Orwell and other English usage authorities are justified in disparaging the use of not un- constructions in general, but there are exceptions, and not un- can be useful for conveying shades of meaning that positive constructions don’t get across.

 For example, some not un- constructions are useful for damning something with faint praise: